beastr45/nimc/NOTES.md

-# Some notes for quick refrence from books and online resources
+# Some notes for quick reference from books and online resources

 Fours steps to compilation.

-1. Lexer: Break the source code into a list of toekns
+1. Lexer: Break the source code into a list of tokens
 2. Parser: convert the list of tokens into and AST
 3. ASM gen: converts ast into assembly
 4. Code Emission: writes the assembly code into a file and pass it into an assembler.